dovi-k/toodle/README.md

 #### Requirements

 * Easy to navigate by using the few buttons
-* Easy way to add items to to do lists
+* Easy way to add/remove items to to do lists
-* Easy way to add new to do list
+* Easy way to add new to do list category
 * Ability to edit and delete existing list items/lists

 <a></a>